nina2198/Transposable-Element-Analysis/README.md

 # Transposable-Element-Analysis
-Code for analysis on flatworms Transposable elements
+Code for analysis of flatworms Transposable elements

 # Workflow
-- TE benchmarking with D. melanogaster MCTE. \
+- TE benchmarking with D. melanogaster MCTE.
-- Analysis of flatworm TEs obatined from Earl Grey pipeline run on reference genome.\
+- Analysis of flatworm TEs obatined from Earl Grey pipeline run on reference genome.

 # Software
-- Pipeline code were run on VSC \
+- Pipeline code were run on VSC
 - Downstream analysis was done in R.